dmritrekker/trekker/doc/source/index.rst

     November 24\ :sup:`th`, 2025

     **UPDATE:** Trekker v1.0.0-rc6 is now out with major improvements!

+    - **XACT**: We introduced eXtended Anatomically Constrained Tractography (XACT) for whole-brain tractography.
+XACT enables the use of surface meshes as anatomical constraints along with extended options to the conventional ACT framework.

+        - **Intracortical tracking:** XACT allows streamlines to be seeded and propagated within the gray matter, enabling detailed mapping of intracortical connectivity.
+        - **Cranial tracking:** XACT supports tracking that extends into cranial regions, enabling cranial nerve tracking.
+        - **Track through subcortex:** or optionally treat subcortical regions as deadends.

     - **Purifibre**: We now moved `purifibre` under Trekker as a new command to remove spurious streamlines from tractograms.